Decreasing Term Life Insurance

 This will have the benefit of ensuring that your cover does not diminish in value relative to inflation over time.

-Waiver or premium provides the option to stop paying premiums in the event of a period of ill health after a specific amount of time for example 6 months.
+Waiver of premium provides the option to stop paying premiums in the event of a period of ill health after a specific amount of time for example 6 months.

-This could be very useful for example in the case of a critical illness where you may be unable to work for many years prior to the policy paying its benefit in the event of death.
+This could be very useful for example in the case of a critical illness where you may be unable to work for many years before the policy pays its benefit in the event of death.

 It should be considered however whether redundancy cover may be required as this may mean a specific accident sickness & unemployment insurance policy may be more suitable.